-(A) THE COMPLAINANT'S RIGHTS AND CONFUSING SIMILARITY OF THE DISPUTED DOMAIN NAME TO THE
+(A) THE COMPLAINANT'S RIGHTS AND CONFUSING SIMILARITY OF THE DISPUTED DOMAIN NAME TO THE COMPLAINANT'S RIGHTS.

-COMPLAINANT'S RIGHTS.

-Paragraph 4(a)(i) of the Policy establishes the obligation of Complainant to demonstrate that the Disputed Domain Name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights.
+Paragraph 4(a)(i) of the Policy establishes the obligation of Complainant to demonstrate that the Disputed Domain Names is identical or confusingly similar to a trademark or service mark in which the Complainant has rights.

-The Complainant submitted copies of different trademarks registrations pertaining the terms "INTESA SANPAOLO", "INTESA" and "GRUPPO INTESA SANPAOLO" for insurance: financial affairs: monetary affairs and real estate affairs, among many others.
+The Complainant submitted copies of different trademarks registrations pertaining the terms "INTESA SANPAOLO", "INTESA" and "ISP" for insurance; financial affairs; monetary affairs and real estate affairs, among many others.

-The Complainant's trademarks were registered prior to 2022, the year of the creation date of the Disputed Domain Name.
+The Complainant's trademarks were registered prior to 2023, the year of the creation date of the Disputed Domain Name.

-In the current case, the Disputed Domain Name is composed of the trademark "INTESA SANPAOLO®" with the addition of the term "GRUPS" which can be referred either to the English term GROUP or to the English term GRUP.
+In the current case, the Disputed Domain Name is composed of the trademarks "INTESA®" and "ISP" with the addition of the term "DOC", which can be referred as an abbreviation to the term DOCUMENT in English.